caiocsper/caiocsper/README.md

 - 💻 Computer Science Student at PUCMG

-- 🌱 I’m currently learning OOP and SOLID
+- 🌱 I’m currently learning Algorithms and Data Structures

 - :handshake: I'm looking to collaborate with React and JS projects